The Big Comfy Couch: Production

 The show was originally produced by Radical Sheep Productions with what would later be known as Owl Television or Owl Communications (the publishers of Owl Magazine), then Canadian children's television network YTV with a run of 65 episodes.
+The theme song was written and composed by JP Houston, but the energetic backing vocals were performed by a local Toronto Girl Guide troupe that volunteered for the recording session.

-They were presented in the United States by Benny Smart, a US children's television production company backed by Ernest creator John Cherry, in conjunction with WITF-TV Harrisburg.
+While it is most widely remembered for its extensive run on PBS stations across the United States, the series actually made its official U.S. television debut on TLC on March 2, 1993, as a cornerstone of the newly launched Ready Set Learn! preschool lineup.
+They were also presented in the United States by Benny Smart, a US children's television production company backed by Ernest creator John Cherry, in conjunction with WITF-TV Harrisburg.
 In 2001, Tadpole Kids, who purchased the series' U.S. rights from Hollywood Ventures Corporation, commissioned 13 more episodes presented alongside Nashville Public Television.
-Radical Sheep Productions and Amity Entertainment, in association with Treehouse TV; a sister channel of YTV, and Nashville Public Television, produced 22 additional episodes focusing on preventing childhood obesity, which debuted on public television stations in 2006.
+Radical Sheep Productions and Amity Entertainment (which acquired Tadpole Entertainment in 2005 and what was left of it was restarted by the voice of the tadpole), in association with Treehouse TV; a sister channel of YTV, and Nashville Public Television, produced 22 additional episodes focusing on preventing childhood obesity, which debuted on public television stations in 2006.

 From 1992 to 2002, the show was filmed at Wallace Avenue Studios in Toronto, and in 2006, it was filmed at Toronto's Studio City.

 Broadcast and syndication

-In the U.S., the series was syndicated by American Public Television to public television stations in that country, most of which were affiliated with PBS, starting on January 9, 1995, and ending in February 2007, with reruns airing as late as May 2009 on some stations.
+In the U.S., the series was syndicated by American Public Television to public television stations in that country, most of which were affiliated with PBS, starting on January 9, 1995, and ending in February 2007, with reruns airing as late as April 30, 2009 on some stations.
 In Canada, the series was shown on YTV from 1993 to 1997 and on Treehouse TV from 1997 until it stopped broadcasting on February 27, 2011.
 The show also airs on BTV in Botswana.
 As of 2023, all episodes can be viewed and streamed on Amazon Prime, Vudu, Tubi, the FilmRise app, and YouTube.
 From September 1, 1997, to 2001, the French-language dub was aired on Canal Famille in Quebec and on TF1 in France.
 In the Middle East, the show was also dubbed in Hebrew (which aired on the Hop!
 Channel in Israel) and Turkish (which aired on TRT 1 and Yumurcak TV in Turkey).
 The Spanish-language dub aired on Nickelodeon, MGM Channel, Unicable, Canal 5, and Galavisión in Latin America and La Primera in Spain.

 Episodes

 Season 1 (1993)

 This season was produced in 1992.
-The theme music has a rooster sound, a chime sound, and a boing sound.
-The episodes were aired in 1992 and were later re-aired in 1993.
+The episodes were first aired in 1993.